 Make sure you got some help

 If you’re trying to handle the move yourself, then it’s only natural that all of the stress is going to be on your shoulders.
 If possible, get in touch with an external removals team as soon as you can.
-Call in advance so you can make sure that they are free and available when you need them.
+Search online for Stress Free Removals in London, for example.
+Make sure you call in advance so you can be certain that they are free and available when you need them.

 An external removals team will do more than drive your goods from point A to B, they can help with packing and unpacking, furniture disassembly and reassembly, and much more.
 They bring the equipment to make a move both safer and much more efficient, too.